← Back to Insights

 3. I’m not going to argue with any of your choices, especially the last one.
 But it does make it tricky to ask this next question.
 Do you consider yourself a healthcare revolutionary?
 I mean, you’d be in pretty good company.
 Ruth Bader Ginsburg, Neel Shah and Jesus.

 Orton: Time will tell if I was successful in accomplishing what I’ve set out to do.
 I don’t know the answer to that.
 I am surrounded by wonderful people who are tenaciously committed to this cause.
 Somewhere in there, one of us has got to be and maybe one of us is.
 But it takes time.
-Jesus is dead.
+Jesus isn’t here.
 Ruth Bader Ginsburg is dead.
 Neel Shah is very much alive.
 Maybe we don’t get to decide who the healthcare revolutionary is until we see what happened.
 But that’s what I’m shooting for.

 4. How did you become a doula?
 Did you come from a family of doulas?